 I remember the first time I heard about weight set points.
 It made so much sense to me!
-It seemed like no matter how much I ate or didn’t eat.
-My weight always wanted to gravitate towards a certain range.
+No matter how much I ate or didn’t eat, my weight always wanted to gravitate towards a particular range.
 This range was about 10 lbs more than what I felt was my ideal weight.
 I learned that detoxing could help change your weight set point.
 The problem was, I couldn’t stick to anything!
 I did manage to lose the extra 10 lbs and more.
 That, after 40 and without doing any “detox.”
-Now that weight naturally gravitates in a certain range that is 20 lbs lighter than before, you could say I did manage to reset my weight set point.
-This post is all about explaining a weight set point and various ways you can change it.
+Now, that weight naturally gravitates to a range of 20 lbs lighter than before.
+You could say I did manage to reset my weight set point.
+This post explains a weight set point and various ways to change it.

 What Is a Weight Set Point

 A weight set point is a weight within a certain range your body always wants to revert to.
-It is usually a 5-10 pounds range, meaning you seem to weigh 160- 168 lbs no matter what you do.
+It is usually in the 5-10 pounds range, meaning you seem to weigh 160- 168 lbs no matter what you do.

 Is the Weight Set Point Theory Real?